 Products sold over the counter (outside the UK) are usually synthetic copies of melatonin, and the drug is a hormone not merely a sleeping pill or standard supplement.

-CBD is a natural compound found abundantly in hemp, and its use is increasing as a sleep aid.
-While research suggests CBD can help reduce insomnia, most of the studies thus far are pre-clinical.
-For more information on CBD and studies on sleep please check out our post here.
+CBD is a natural compound found abundantly in hemp, and its anecdotal use is increasing as a sleep aid.

-The debate of CBD vs melatonin is becoming more popular on forums and through anecdotal evidence from the public using both and comparing its use.
+Nonetheless, the debate of CBD vs melatonin is becoming more popular on forums and through anecdotal reports from the public using both and comparing its use.